tjwoodall/api-notification-pull/public/api/conf/common/overview.md

 You can get all of the notifications for your application, or you can get them for a given conversation.
 We recommend getting them by conversation.

+**Note:**  The number of notification identifiers in the list that is returned by the *unpulled* and *pulled* endpoints is limited to 60,000.

 ## Getting notifications for a given conversation

 1. Get a list of unpulled notification identifiers for a given conversation by calling `GET /notifications/conversationId/{conversationId}/unpulled`